niftools/pyffi/README.rst

 The Python File Format Interface, briefly PyFFI, is an open source Python library for processing block structured binary files:

-* **Simple:** Easy to read, write, and manipulate complex binary files in a Python environment.
+* **Simple:** Reading, writing, and manipulating complex binary files in a Python environment is easy!
 Currently, PyFFI supports the NetImmerse/Gamebryo NIF and KFM formats, CryTek's CGF format, the DDS format, and the TGA format.